Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Camouflaged Instance Dataset

-The core contribution of this paper is our CAMO++ dataset extending our preliminary CAMO dataset~\cite{ltnghia-CVIU2019}.
+The core contribution of this paper is our CAMO++ dataset, which extends our preliminary CAMO dataset~\cite{ltnghia-CVIU2019}.
 This new large-scale dataset enables us to train and evaluate state-of-the-art methods for the task of camouflaged instance segmentation.